 You can also use The Trussell Trust's Grants Search function (opens in new tab) on their website to find out whether there are any governmental grants you might be entitled to.
 Similarly, there is another function on the site that helps you find out whether you're entitled to any benefits (opens in new tab).

 How can you become a food bank volunteer?

 According to The Trussell Trust there are more than 40,000 food bank volunteers operating across the UK.

-Food bank donations – Find your local food banks and call them to ask what they need most and where to drop it off.
-Your food bank donations are vital during school summer holidays with figures showing 87,496 food parcels went to children in the UK during the summer holidays in 2018 – a 20% increase on summer of 2017.
+Food bank donations - Find your local food banks and call them to ask what to donate to a food bank (opens in new tab) and where to drop it off.
+Your food bank donations are vital during school summer holidays with figures showing 87,496 food parcels went to children in the UK during the summer holidays in 2018 - a 20% increase from the summer of 2017.